Investment Green Flags – Decreasing Shares Outstanding

 The Results

-At first glance, it appears we have a pretty good green flag here.
+At first glance it appears we have a pretty good green flag here.
 It significantly beats the S&P over the past 20 years.
-That the flag matches more companies is an interesting phenomenon that took off during the Great Recession.
+The flag matches more companies, which is an interesting phenomenon that took off during the Great Recession.
 Companies tried to exhibit strength in the injured marketplace through a metric they could more easily control.
 Since then, several high-profile activist investors have been pushing companies to institute share buyback programs to increase confidence and returns.

-Past beating the market, we want to ensure that the potential green flag beats the market more often than not.
-We also want to ensure that the flag has more years with positive returns than negative returns.
+Beyond beating the market, we want to ensure that the potential green flag beats the market more often than not.
+We also want to ensure that the flag has more years with positive returns than with negative returns.

 Just like with our red flags, a certain percentage of positions must give us a certain return.
 The difference is that, with green flags, that percentage over 50% of trades net a positive return.
 We get a bit more than that here, with just under 60% of all trades making money.

 Beyond the returns, we also need to make sure that these positions aren’t isolated to any one industry or market cap.
 It is a bit concerning that over half of the positions taken on are classified as small-cap companies, but these are spread pretty evenly throughout virtually every sector.
-From what I can see here, this is a pretty solid green flag.
+This appears to be a pretty solid green flag.

 Takeaways